Asian shares skid amid virus woes, China-US trade tensions

 “The hope is for a smooth recovery as lockdowns ease, but the fear is that global ‘second wave’ risks and rising U.S.-China tensions may throw a spanner at ... recovery in the works,” said Hayaki Narita at Mizuho Bank in Singapore.

-Toyota Motor Corp. shares gained nearly 2% in morning trading after Japan's top automaker reported that it managed to stay in the black in April-June, despite plunging sales.
-Nintendo Co. stock also climbed, gaining 2.3%, after the Japanese video-game maker reported healthy profits as people stuck at home snatched up game software.
+Toyota Motor Corp. shares gained more than 1% in afternoon trading after Japan's top automaker reported that it managed to stay in the black in April-June, despite plunging sales.
+Nintendo Co. stock also climbed, gaining 2.6%, after the Japanese video-game maker reported healthy profits as people stuck at home snatched up game software.

 Overnight, the Dow Jones Industrial Average climbed 0.7%, to 27,386.98 after waffling between smaller gains and losses for much of the day.
 The Nasdaq composite rose 1%, to 11,108.07 and set another record.